ilefM/password-generator/README.md

 <h1 align="center"> Password Generator </h1>

+A web app that generates random passwords with custom rules.

 ![](public/screenshot.png)

-A web app that generates random passwords with custom rules.
+The app is deployed on Github Pages on this address https://ilefm.github.io/password-generator

 ### Tech used :